 But perhaps their most iconic songs is “Never Sorrow“.
 The emotional baggage that song carries easily puts that song on the pedestal of best seiyuu unit song.
 It’s not easy to create a song as complete as this one.

-If we talk about this song we need to talk about the guitar work and vocal performances.
+If we talk about this song we need to mention about the guitar work and vocal performances.
 That long guitar lick during the intro was more than enough to let everyone know what they were in for.

 The solemn pace let every single emotion sink in, making the more powerful than expected.
 Then the guitar solo sounded like it was crying, longing for someone, adding the finishing touches to the emotional blow.
 Okawa and Toyonaga‘s vocal performances took this song to greater heights.